Rocket Landing Barge - Lead Field Engineer at Space Exploration Technologies

-Mechanical or Industrial Engineering | Greater Seattle Area, US
+Mechanical or Industrial Engineering | Anchorage, Alaska Area, US

 Previously a full-time Launch and Test Engineer at Space Exploration Technologies (SpaceX), responsible for development, construction, testing, and operation of multiple launch pad fluid systems as well as multiple other development projects.
 Served as Pad Lead Engineer for Flight 6, the inaugural flight of Falcon 9 v1.1, which was also the first flight from our Vandenberg AFB site.

 While at UAF, was also a co-designer/machinist at the Alaska Space Grant Program.
 Helped to develop the first and second "CubeSat" microgravity satellite prototypes which were tested at Johnson Space Center in Houston, TX aboard the "Weightless Wonder," aka the "Vomit Comet."
-Also helped work on the Student Rocket Project (SRP-5), a NASA funded endeavor at Poker Flat Rocket Range, which studied the D-region of the ionosphere during aurora events.
+Also helped develop the Student Rocket Project (SRP-5), a NASA funded endeavor at Poker Flat Rocket Range, which studied the D-region of the ionosphere during aurora events.